rust-lang/rfcs/active/0000-underscore-bindings.md

 # Drawbacks

 I can't think of any reasons why someone would want to rely on the current behavior.
-It would be more clear to explicitly scope the
+It would be more clear to explicitly scope the binding to specify that the destructor should run immediately.

 # Alternatives